-1 The kinds of special educational need for which provision is made at the school
+5. The kinds of special educational need for which provision is made at the school

-As an inclusive school, at Sydenham we make provision for every kind of frequently occurring Special Educational Need and Disability with or without an Education, Health and Care Plan, for instance Cognition and Learning; Dyslexia; Dyspraxia; Speech, Language and Communication Needs; Autistic Spectrum Disorder; Sensory and/or Physical needs and Social Emotional and Mental Health difficulties.
-There are other kinds of Special Educational Need and Disability which do not occur as frequently and staff are less familiar with them, so we always provide training and advice, when necessary, to ensure that any specific needs can be met by staff.
+As an inclusive school, at Sydenham we make provision for every kind of frequently occurring Special Educational Need and Disability with or without an Education, Health and Care Plan, for instance Cognition and Learning; Speech Language and Communication Needs; Sensory and/or Physical needs and Social Emotional and Mental Health needs.(See Appendix 1 for more detail on the areas of need) There are specific Special Educational Needs and Disabilities which do not occur as frequently as others which staff are less familiar with, so we always provide advice and when necessary, training to ensure that any specific needs can be understood and met by staff.

-The school also endeavours to meet the needs of students with an Education, Health and Care Plan.
+The school endeavours to meet the needs of students with an Education, Health and Care Plan.
 Decisions on the admission of students with an Education or Health and Care plan are made by the Local Authority.